Historical forced adoptions

 Parliamentary Inquiry into Past Forced Adoptive Policies and Practices in WA

-On 22 February 2023, the Standing Committee on Environment and Public Affairs announced the commencement of a Parliamentary Inquiry into Past Forced Adoptive Policies and Practices in Western Australia.
+From 22 February 2023 to 22 August 2024 the Standing Committee on Environment and Public Affairs conducted a Parliamentary Inquiry into Past Forced Adoptive Policies and Practices in Western Australia.

 Support services